|Cataclysm: Dark Days Ahead|

 By the time you have done all of this, you may think you've done everything there is to offer, but really you have only scratched the surface.
 Legend speaks of strange temples with dangerous artifacts, science labs buried deep under the earth with their obscene experimentation, caves where thousands of scurrying feet can be heard.
 So load up, hop in your deathmobile, and go show the world what it should be scared of!

-- Detailed character creation, with a plethora of traits to choose from.
+- Detailed character creation, with a plethora of traits and skills to choose from.

-- Bionics; Similar to the magic system in many games.
+- Bionics, somewhat similar to the magic system in many games.

-- Unbounded, fully randomized world map that is persistent between characters.
+- Unbounded, fully randomized world maps that is persistent between characters.

 - Realistic fire, smoke, and other dynamic map effects.